ceandrade/brkga_mp_ipr_cpp/README.md

 ### API enhancements

-On version 2.0, we claimed that BRKGA-MP-IPR was a very easy-to-use framework.
+In version 2.0, we claimed that BRKGA-MP-IPR was a very easy-to-use framework.
-But, few people told me this statement was not even true.
-The main complaining was that while the features were very nice, tightening them together was hard, even using the provided examples.
+But, a few people told me this statement was not even true.
+The primary complaint was that while the features were very nice, tightening them together was hard, even using the provided examples.